monotion25/TestScript-Amazon-Nav/README.md

 # TestScript-Amazon-Nav
-A test script to check the functionality of Amazon's website navigation and search bar
+This test script is basic demonstration to check the functionality of Amazon's website navigation and search bar.